Dale Cresap's blog

 Add new comment

-daily word - center of the universe?
+daily word - justice?

 Dale Cresap's picture